pierre-rouleau/pel/doc/pel-manual.rst

 PEL is an hybrid package.
 It is:

-- an Emacs key binding documentation project
+- an Emacs key binding documentation project with **over 130 PDF topics oriented reference sheets** with hyperlinks to Emacs manuals, external packages, articles and other useful references.

-  (see `Key Bindings Documentation`_),
+  - you can either you can access these PDF files directly from Emacs or via the `PEL Index PDF`_ that lists all the PEL PDF files and provides a good starting point.
+For the best user experience use a good web browser like Firefox version 78 or later that can render the PDF files.
+  - see the section `Key Bindings Documentation`_ for more information.

 - a collection of `PEL convenience features`_ which:

   - are implemented in several mostly independent files,
   - have key bindings mostly using the function keys to provide key map trees that do not interfere with standard Emacs key bindings,
-  - provide access to several other external Emacs packages (see `Credits`_) but via
-    `PEL Customization`_ to selectively configure, enable and activate these features.
+  - provides access to over 230 external Emacs packages via `PEL Customization`_.
+You select what you want to use then let PEL download, install and configure them, dealing with dependencies and key binding activation.

-    - conforms to the
-      `Emacs easy customization`_ system and reduces your need to write custom Emacs Lisp configuration code.
+    - PEL conforms to the `Emacs easy customization`_ system and reduces your need to write custom Emacs Lisp configuration code.

+  - makes extensive use of auto-loading and deferred loading techniques to speed up Emacs initialization time.
+  - provides dynamic control of several packages and their commands.
+    For example, PEL support both `auto-complete`_ and `company`_ auto-completion packages, providing commands to activate one mode in a buffer and another mode inside another and while preventing dual use in a buffer.
+  - `PEL key bindings`_ avoid modification of most Emacs key bindings.
+Instead PEL uses several function keys (**F2**, **F5**, **F6**, **F11** and **F12**) as key prefixes as described in the section titled `PEL Function Keys Bindings`_.
+It also uses the **F9** key with some external packages.
+  - `PEL convenience features`_ include:

+    - A `set of small Emacs Lisp files`_ that implement PEL's features that deal with several aspects of Emacs like windows and frame, scrolling control, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...

+      - Note that these files can be used as *mostly* independent Emacs Lisp *libraries* if you prefer to use a specific PEL features without PEL's key bindings.

-    - provides two modes of operation:
+  - provides two Emacs startup modes:

-      - the normal operation mode which corresponds to the normal way Emacs is used where the package.el package manager is used by PEL and where it is possible to:
+    - the **normal startup operation mode** which corresponds to the normal way Emacs is used where the package.el package manager is used by PEL and where it is possible to:

       - use PEL's Emacs customization to select features and where the **pel-init** command downloads and installs the external packages required for those features,
       - disable features no longer needed and remove them by executing the **pel-cleanup** command, reducing startup time accordingly.

     - the **fast-startup operation mode** that does not allow installation of any new package but provides a much faster Emacs init startup time, even with Emacs 26.3.
 In this mode, PEL bundles all external Elpa packages that have files in a single directory, reducing the number of elpa directories which reduces Emacs init startup time furthermore.
       With it its possible to reduce Emacs startup time to 0.1 second even when using over 230 external packages with no loss of functionality (except ability to install new packages).

+      - PEL also supports the package quickstart mechanism for Emacs 27 and later.
       - PEL use techniques similar to those used by `use-package`_ but goes further by providing the extra mode of operation.
 The use-package describes being able to use over 80 packages with a start time of 2 seconds.
 With PEL's fast startup of 0.15 second for 238 packages, on Emacs 26.3, that's about 40 times faster!

+To use PEL you must set your `Emacs initialization file`_ appropriately.
+If you are using Emacs ≥ 27 with quick-startup you must also setup your ``early-init`` file appropriately.

+The section titled `How to install PEL`_ below will guide you through the process.

 .. _use-package:               https://github.com/jwiegley/use-package#readme
 .. _Emacs easy customization:
 .. _Emacs customization:       https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html#Easy-Customization

-PEL provides:

-- A set of already-written configuration for fast loading of several useful Emacs packages with:

-  - Package activation done through  `Emacs easy customization`_ system, see `PEL customization`_.
-No extra Emacs Lisp code needed.
-  - Extensive use of auto-loading and deferred loading techniques to speed up Emacs initialization time.

-- Dynamic control of several packages and their commands.
-  For example, PEL support both `auto-complete`_ and `company`_ auto-completion packages, providing commands to activate one mode in a buffer and another mode inside another and while preventing dual use in a buffer.
-- `PEL key bindings`_ avoid modification of most Emacs keys, instead PEL uses several function keys (**F2**, **F5**, **F6**, **F11** and **F12**)
-  as described in the section titled `PEL Function Keys Bindings`_.
-  It also uses the **F9** key with some external packages.
-- `PEL convenience features`_ include:

-  - The key-bindings under **F6**, **F11** and **F12** function keys.
-  - A set of small Emacs Lisp files that implement PEL's features that deal with several aspects of Emacs like windows and frame, scrolling control,  buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...

-    - Note that these files can be used as *mostly* independent Emacs Lisp *libraries* if you prefer to use a specific PEL features without PEL's key bindings.

-- Several `PDF Document Tables`_ that describe the key bindings for specific topics.
-  Each table provides an overview, related Emacs, external packages and PEL command descriptions and key bindings and links to related on-line documents.

-To use PEL you must set your `Emacs initialization file`_ appropriately, and if you are using Emacs ≥ 27 with quick-startup you must also setup your ``early-init`` file appropriately.
-See the section titled `How to install PEL`_ below.

 .. _Emacs initialization file: https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html#Init-File
+.. _set of small Emacs Lisp files: https://github.com/pierre-rouleau/pel

 The reason for PEL